 Finally, there’s a knowledge base where you’ll find an extensive FAQ and manuals for installing apps, streaming, payments, and manual configuration.
 There are even instructions for Windows Phone, which is deprecated almost universally.
 All articles are well-written and cover most issues that you may encounter.

-This provider can be great for Windows and Android users.
+In short – yes, VPN Unlimited can be great for Windows and Android users.
 Other apps work just fine but often lack features, which means less bang for your buck.
 Luckily, most of them support all tunneling protocols, including WireGuard and the KeepSolid Wise stealth protocol.

 Even though the Lifetime plan might seem like the best option, consider that it starts to pay off after 4 years only.
 Instead, I’d recommend the yearly subscription.
 You also can test the waters with their 7-day free trial and 30-day money-back guarantee.